FernandimModelador/batch-ymap-xml-merge/README.md

 1. Download and install [Node.js](https://nodejs.org/).
 2. Extract the contents of this repository's ZIP file.
 3. Open a command prompt or terminal and navigate to the extracted folder.
-4. Run the following command to compile the script:
+4. Run the following command to compile the script: pkg package.json
+5. After compilation, you can run the resulting executable or the one of your choice.

+Feel free to contribute or report issues if you encounter any problems with the script.